FIFA Master International MA in Management, Law and Humanities of Sport

 • As a graduate you will becomes a member of the FIFA Master Alumni Association, which provides a diverse and invaluable network of connections to support you in reaching your career goals.

-Prestigious FIFA Master course taught at DMU named best in Europe for record 10th time
+Prestigious FIFA Master course is named number one in Europe for a record 12th time

 More courses like this: